What are Alaska's car insurance requirements?

 Interesting facts about driving in Alaska

 Keep your headlights on in the Land of the Midnight Sun.
-Motorists in Alaska are required to use headlights on any state highway to help avoid head-on collisions, and police advise drivers to use them no matter where or when they hit the road.
+Motorists in Alaska are required to use headlights on certain state highways where signs are posted requiring the use of headlights to help avoid head-on collisions, and police advise drivers to use them no matter where or when they hit the road.

 There are 15,718 miles of public roads in Alaska, but only 31% of those roads are paved.
 Rough terrain means drivers need to drive defensively and be prepared for accidents or damage on the road.
 Always travel with a spare tire and emergency supplies and consider adding comprehensive coverage to your auto policy.

-Moose-vehicle collisions happen every year in Alaska.
+Moose and vehicle collisions happen every year in Alaska.
 One of the best ways to avoid them is to slow down whenever you're driving in low-visibility conditions.
+Learn more about car accidents with animals.